GudiseMeghana/RecruiterLens/README.md

 4. Review extracted data and download as CSV
 5. Paste a job description and click "Check ATS Match" for a detailed score and keyword analysis

-## ATS Match Transparency
-- The ATS Match feature provides:
-  - **Score (0-100):** How well the resume matches the job description
-  - **Matched Keywords:** Keywords from the job description found in the resume
-  - **Missing Keywords:** Important keywords not found in the resume
-  - **Summary:** One-sentence explanation of the match quality

-## Project Structure
-- `App.tsx` - Main application logic and UI
-- `components/` - UI components (FileUpload, ResultsDisplay, LoadingSpinner)
-- `services/` - File parsing and AI extraction logic (including ATS match)
-- `utils/` - CSV export utility
-- `outputs/` - Downloaded CSV files

-## For Recruiters
-- Designed for speed and accuracy
-- Handles bulk resume processing
-- Clear error messages for problematic files
-- Export-ready for ATS or Excel
-- Transparent ATS scoring and match analysis

 ## Contributing
 Pull requests welcome!
 For major changes, open an issue first to discuss what you’d like to change.